stormxio/athens-token/README.md

 ### Staking Feature

-The Governance token includes a staking feature and StormX will reward users for any staked tokens they have.
+The Athens token includes a staking feature and StormX will reward users for any staked tokens they have.
 The staking feature is compatible with how the STMX token implements it.

 This feature comprises the following sections.

 #### Lock

-By invoking the function `lock()`, users can lock any amount of Governance tokens as long as they have enough unlocked token balance.
+By invoking the function `lock()`, users can lock any amount of Athens tokens as long as they have enough unlocked token balance.
 Locked tokens can not be manipulable by any means.
 Once the specified amount of tokens are locked successfully, interest starts to be accumulated and calculated off-chain by StormX.
 The locked token balance of users can be read via read methods (see section Read Methods).
 While the users are not able to perform any operations on locked tokens, these locked tokens are still reported as owned by the users when the method `balanceOf()` is called.
 The event `TokenLocked(address account, uint256 amount)` is emitted.

 ```solidity
 function lock(uint256 amount) public returns (bool)